 Jan van de Velde II (c.1593–1641)

-Etching on fine laid paper, trimmed along the image borderline and lined onto a conservator’s support sheet
+Etching with engraving on laid paper, trimmed around the image borderline and text, backed with a support sheet.

 This print has been sold